-The sail is constructed using latest technology in the sail making industry.
+The sails are constructed using latest technology in the sail making industry.
 The leading edge is constructed using a PX 20 Mylar cloth.
-The main-sail cloth is 6 oz Dacron with a Mylar insert in leading edge pocket.
+Except the Arrow, the mainsail cloth is 6 oz Dacron with a Mylar insert in leading edge pocket.
 A trailing edge band provides minimum stretch when loaded that not only gives long sail life, but also improves the top speed by controlling twist.
+The Arrow mainsail has "rim and fill" PX Mylar.

 AirBorne wings are load tested in excess of 2450 kg.
-Excellent engineering contributes to the relatively lightweight of 56 to 49kg.
+Excellent engineering contributes to the relatively lightweight of 58 to 49kg.